-19 years of age or older,

-18 years of age and married (not common law), or
+18 years of age or older,

 A person that has been relieved of the disability of non-age by a juvenile court.

 Ineligible:

 Applicants are not automatically determined eligible to receive federal assistance.
 An applicant will not be placed on a waiting list or offered HCV assistance under the following circumstances: